 AAMI has chosen to offer its entire associate degree in funeral service education online in order to help solve this national access problem.
-Beginning with the Winter 2006 semester, AAMI began offering the first group of courses which, within 18 months, will lead to all but two of its courses being offered online.
-As required by the national accrediting association for funeral service education (The American Board of Funeral Service Education) the clinical portion of two courses (i.e., Restorative Art and Embalming) will still need to be taken onsite in New York City.
-However, to accommodate online learners, these courses will be compressed and intensified into a two-week experience in the student's final semester.
+Beginning with the Winter 2006 semester, AAMI began offering the first online courses.
+Now, all but two of its courses are being offered online.
+As required by the national accrediting association for funeral service education (The American Board of Funeral Service Education) the clinical portion of two courses (i.e., Restorative Art and Embalming) must be taken on-site in New York City.
+To accommodate online learners, these courses will be compressed and intensified into a two-week experience in the student's final semester.